New Click to Calm Course for Instructors

-Emma Parsons, KPA CTP, APDT, CDBC has been training dogs for more than 20 years, and is currently the Canine Behavior Training Consultant for the VCA Rotherwood Animal Hospital in Newton, MA.
+Emma Parsons, KPA CTP, APDT, CDBC has been training dogs for more than 30 years, and was most recently the Canine Behavior Training Consultant for the VCA Rotherwood Animal Hospital in Newton, MA. before taking on private clients full time.

 She specializes in managing and rehabilitating the reactive and aggressive dog.